 - You get lots of fresh garden produce!

-We will have an informational meeting at UW-Extension in room AE-205/206 in May at 6:30 p.m. to determine the date the gardens open.
-There will be a notification sent to all who are registered and you will receive a garden map with your name on your plot and copy of the rules if you are a new gardener.
-We also try to locate free seeds and some other useful garden info to hand out.
-If you are unable to attend this meeting, we can email or mail the map and rules to you.
+We had a community garden informational meeting at Extension in room AE-205/206 on May 8 at 6:00 p.m.
+Volunteers helped mark the plots.
+There was a notification sent to all who were registered.
+You will receive a garden map with your name on your plot and copy of the rules if you are a new gardener.
+We have free seeds and some other useful garden info to hand out.
+If you were unable to attend the meeting, we can email or mail the map and rules to you.
 Contact Patty Percy at firstname.lastname@example.org or 920-929-3172 if you have any questions.

-I have developed a waiver that will need be signed before you can garden this year.
+I have developed a waiver that will need be signed before you can garden.

-I had several people who did not follow the rules last year, so we had to develop the waiver.
+I had several people who did not follow the rules, so we had to develop the waiver.
 We fashioned it after what other gardens have done with their disclaimer and liability clause.
 There are also a few new additions to the Garden Guidelines and Regulations Booklet.

-Please come to the UW-Extension Office to pick up your garden map and rules and sign your waiver, so we can get this season off the ground.
+Please come to the Extension Office to pick up your garden map and rules and sign your waiver, so we can get this season off the ground.

 If you are unable to come to the office to sign the waiver, we will do our best to accommodate you.

 Community Garden Map as of May 30, 2019

 Summer Youth Gardening